-1) As early as the Stone Age, people swam.
+Yes, people swam even then.
 Prehistoric man learnt to swim in order to cross rivers and lakes.

 We know this because cave paintings from the Stone Age (2000 BC) depicting swimmers have been found in Egypt.
 There are also evidence that swimming was a sport in ancient China.

-3) Swimming became an organised sport in the early 19th century when the National Swimming Society of Great Britain began to hold competitions.
+This is when National Swimming Society of Great Britain began to hold competitions.

 And here are some facts about importance of learning to swim:

 Based on a report released in 2015 by the Amateur Swimming Association (ASA)- now known as Swim England– 20% of men and 22% of women aged over 14 years in England cannot swim, with the highest number of non-swimmers are people are the 65+ age group.

 Based on a new report published by Swim England in 2017, almost a third of 11-year-olds in England leave primary school unable to swim.

 Two-thirds of the 1000 parents who were surveyed for Swim England, feared their child could not save themselves in water.

 Do you have a child who wants to learn to swim?